[3.11] The Bard's Soulrend Trickster | +6m Sirus DPS | All Content | Fast Mapper | League Starter

 Unholy Grace and Unwaveringly Evil are self-descriptive.
 We would like to have one Unwaveringly Evil.
 Unholy Grace gives us everything we want as well.

-Cane of Unravelling is a great alternative for almost all Chaos DoT builds, and Eber's unification gives a significant DPS boost with "Void Gaze".
+Cane of Unravelling is a great alternative for almost all Chaos DoT builds, and this is not an exception.
+You can't use a quiver with it and it is its most important downside.

 Two-Stone rings make it very easy to cap our resistances.
 Try to find with good life modifiers.

-All in all, this is my take on the glorious Soulrend.
-This guide will be updated and improved as soon as possible.
+All in all, this is my take on Soulrend as a self-cast chaos spell.
+This guide will be updated and improved as soon and frequent as possible.

 Special thanks to Claeysken for introducing me with the Soulrend, and LordGreedy and Miyokard for helping me to cumulate the required currency for the build, since I couldn't play a lot in this league because of my job&education